-This map displays results from the first six months of operation of Cerulean.
+The map to the right displays results from the first six months of operation of Cerulean.
 White dots are the locations of more than 1,000 oil slicks caused by ships at sea, automatically detected on Sentinel-1 satellite images.
 Red highlights indicate pollution hotspots in the ocean based on this data.

 SkyTruth is a founding partner of Global Fishing Watch.
 Powered by satellite technology and machine learning, Global Fishing Watch merges multiple types of vessel tracking data to provide a daily view of fishing activity throughout the ocean.
 Global Fishing Watch is now a thriving independent organization with dozens of staff working to illuminate fishing activity around the world.

-SkyTruth knows what it takes to develop and transform innovative technology into a powerful program that makes previously invisible activities on the ocean visible for the entire world to see.
-This kind of transparency is game-changing.
-Cerulean will leave polluters and others harming the world’s oceans and climate nowhere to hide.
+At SkyTruth, we know what it takes to develop and transform innovative technology into a powerful program that makes previously hidden activities on the ocean visible for the entire world to see.
+This kind of transparency is a game-changer: Cerulean will leave polluters nowhere to hide.

 The Surfrider Foundation has relied on SkyTruth’s expertise to raise public awareness and compel decision-makers to take action on ocean pollution issues for years.
 We are eagerly looking forward to the public launch of SkyTruth’s new project, Cerulean.
 Our members can use this information to hold Big Oil accountable for polluting our coasts and harming our climate.
 As a grassroots organization that engages citizens in environmental advocacy, Surfrider believes that the work of SkyTruth is an important and necessary complement to our collective efforts to protect clean water and stop oil and gas development.